apache/spark/docs/sql-ref-syntax-qry-select-lateral-view.md

 ### Description

-`LATERAL VIEW` clause is used in conjunction with UDTF such as explode(), which will generate a vitual table containing one or more rows. `LATERAL VIEW` will  apply the rows to each original output rows.
+`LATERAL VIEW` clause is used in conjunction with UDTF such as explode(), which will generate a virtual table containing one or more rows. `LATERAL VIEW` will  apply the rows to each original output rows.

 ### Syntax